 - a.
 Administrative Use Approval.
 A process to administer the provisions of these regulations in a manner that best achieves the Purposes, Intent and Design Objectives of these regulations, and which may offer relief or alternative compliance to standards.
 Administrative Use Approvals are administrative decisions and only allowed where specifically identified in the provisions of these regulations, and subject to the procedures and criteria in Article 2. - b.
 Waiver.
 A process to decide whether or not to apply a specific standard of the Subdivision Standards in Article 4, or decision to apply an alternative standard in a specific circumstance.
 Waivers are an administrative decision and only allowed subject to the procedures and criteria identified in Article 2. - c.
 Variance.
 A process to decide whether to vary or adjust the strict application of a standard in Articles 5, 6 and 7.
 Variances are quasi-judicial decisions and allowed subject to the procedures and criteria identified in Article 2. - d.
 Appeal of an Administrative Decision.
-A process to decide if any final administrative decision made by an administrative official in the interpretation or enforcement of the standards in Article 5 and Article 6 is correct. - e.
-Other Appeals.
-Any other appeal not addressed by the procedures in Article 2 shall be processed to the Planning Commission and City Council in the same manner as a text amendment.
+A process to decide if any final administrative decision made by an administrative official in the interpretation or enforcement of the standards of this code are correct.

-1.3.6 Nonconformances
+1.3.11 Nonconformances

 a.
 Generally.
-Within the zoning districts established by this Title and amendments that may later be adopted, there exist land and uses of land which were lawful before this Title was passed or amended, but which would be affected by the terms of this Title or future amendments.
+Within the zoning districts established by this

+Title and amendments that may later be adopted, there exist land and uses of land which were lawful before this Title was passed or amended, but which would be affected by the terms of this Title or future amendments.
 Therefore, it is the intent of this Title to permit these nonconforming uses and conditions to continue, provided that:

-- The continuation of the nonconformance is not detrimental to the public health, safety and welfare; - 2.
-Any future development activity on the site seeks to conform to the code to the extent practical; and - All efforts to alleviate or gradually eliminate the undesirable consequences of nonconformances are made.
+- 1. The continuation of the nonconformance is not detrimental to the public health, safety and welfare; - 2.
+Any future development activity on the site seeks to conform to the code to the extent practical; and - 3.
+All efforts to alleviate or gradually eliminate the undesirable consequences of nonconformances are made.
 It is further the intent of this Title that these nonconforming uses and conditions shall not be used as grounds for allowing other uses or conditions prohibited elsewhere in the district. - b.
 Nonconforming Structures.
 Structures that were legally constructed prior to the adoption or amendment of this code, but which could not be constructed under the terms of this code or subsequent amendment are considered nonconforming structures.
 A nonconforming structure may continue to exist or expand subject to the following: - 1.
 An extension of a structure, or placement of an accessory building, which does not further encroach upon the violated yard requirement, may be granted upon the approval of the Director, if it is found the extension or placement of structure is not detrimental to the purposes or intent of this Title. - 2.
 If destroyed by fire or other natural disaster, the structure may be restored to its original condition if the restoration is started within one year.
-A twoyear extension may be granted by the Director for a building or structure provided a written request for such extension is received from the building owner prior to the end of the original one-year period. - If the structure is determined obsolete or substandard by virtue of any applicable code beyond this Title, and the cost of improvement or restoration exceeds fifty percent of the fair market value of the structure, then the right to maintain the nonconformance shall terminate. - Nonconforming Uses.
-Use of land or buildings that legally existed prior to the adoption or amendment of this code, but which could not be commenced under the terms of this code or subsequent amendment are considered nonconforming uses.
-A nonconforming use may continue to exist subject to the following:
+A twoyear extension may be granted by the Director for a building or structure provided a written request for such extension is received from the building owner prior to the end of the original one-year period. - If the structure is determined obsolete or substandard by virtue of any applicable code beyond this Title, and the cost of improvement or restoration exceeds fifty percent of the fair market value of the structure, then the right to maintain the nonconformance shall terminate.